mantidproject/mantid/docs/source/algorithms/ProfileChiSquared1D-v1.rst

 This algorithm obtains the 1-sigma confidence level by varying a single parameter at a time and recording the extremums of the values that increase :math:`\chi^2` by :math:`1`.
 The results are outputted in the table '<Output>_errors', which reports the left and right 1-sigma errors.
-In this table, an additional value is reported, termed the quadratic error.
+This procedure is repeated for 2-sigma and 3-sigma, with the results displayed in the columns (2-sigma) and (3-sigma).
+An additional value is also reported, termed the quadratic error.
 This is the 1-sigma error obtained from a Taylor expansion of the chi squared function about its minimum:

 .. math::